SSWConsulting/SSW.Rules.Content/rules/streamline-approvals/rule.md

 ---

 In small companies, a single key stakeholder often approves everything, ensuring alignment with the organizational vision and strategy.
 However, as the company grows, this can lead to bottlenecks.
-To address this, one strategy is to create an employee responsibility which lists the people responsible for a specific approval.
+To address this, one strategy is to create an employee responsibility, which lists the people responsible for a specific approval.
 This list creates a clearly communicated system for [cross-authorization](https://www.ssw.com.au/rules/purchase-please/#cross-authorization).

 <!--endintro-->